 Worship and Music: Our Worship Life Together

-This is the ministry of our faith and the opportunities that we have to come together to worship and honor God.
-Our Sunday morning Worship Service at 9:30 AM with music and our own St. Paul’s Choir under the guidance of our musical director, Missy Cheyney.
-Holy Communion is served at both services.
-We celebrate a Family Sunday on the first Sunday of each month.
-Families worship together and our children have an active role in the service.
+This is the ministry of our faith and the opportunity that we have to come together to worship and honor God.
+Our Sunday morning Worship Service is held with music and our own St. Paul’s Choir under the guidance of our musical director, Missy Cheyney.
+Holy Communion is shared at the service.

 Through our Eucharistic Ministry, we bring Holy Communion to our homebound members.

 Youth and Christian Education: Supporting and Nurturing Our Youth in Faith and Life